UVADS/git-basics/docs/git-advanced.md

 [Read more](https://docs.github.com/en/get-started/using-git/about-git-rebase) about methods and approaches to rebasing.

+{: .note }
-Please note that it is considered bad practice to rebase commits that have already been pushed to a repository.
+Note that it is considered bad practice to rebase commits that have already been pushed to a repository.
 This could create considerable problems for other collaborators.

 ## Cherry-pick